Showing posts with label NFL 2K. Show all posts

 Before 2K Sports, It Was Simply: Sega Sports.

-It follows then that the inception of Sega Sports' World Series Baseball on the Sega Dreamcast is a story of in-house rivals sharing ideas across miles of oceans.
+The inception of Sega Sports' World Series Baseball on the Sega Dreamcast is a story of in-house rivals sharing ideas across miles of oceans.
 This was possible partly because game design is its own science; its own language — not limited by geopolitical or even cultural constructs.
 Perhaps it is no wonder then that SEGA of America and Sega of Japan shared Sega Dreamcast technology that would become the foundation to iconic SEGA Sports game franchises.

 Before the corruption of 2K Sports as we now know it, it was Sega Sports.
 I spoke with former Sega Sports producer David Perkinson (World Series Baseball, NFL 2K, Heavy Rain) to discuss how Sega Sports was shaped in its defining Dreamcast era.